Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Catedral de Malaga

 The Cathedral of Malaga, located in the heart of the city, is another landmark in Malaga you can’t miss.
-Not only is it impressive from the outside but the inside too.
+Not only is it impressive from the outside but also on the inside.

-Its Baroque architecture and height are to admire.
-Malaga Cathedral is the second highest cathedral in Andalucia despite being incomplete as it’s missing one of its towers and this is why many locals refer to it as “La Manquita”.
+Its Baroque architecture and height are worth admiring.
+Malaga Cathedral is the second-highest cathedral in Andalucia despite being incomplete.
+It’s missing one of its towers, which is why many locals refer to it as “La Manquita.”

-One of the best things to do in the cathedral is to go to its rooftop to enjoy outstanding views of Malaga
+One of the best things to do in the cathedral is to go to its rooftop, where you can enjoy outstanding views of Malaga.

 So, is Malaga worth visiting for its historic buildings?
 For me, it’s a yes!